samanthans-caicc/LLM-Debate-With-Judge-Pipeline/REPORT.md

 <details>

 ## Proponent's Success
-(Qualitative analysis of 3–5 debate transcripts (what went well, failure cases), connection to theoretical predictions from Irving et al.)

 > For transcript reference, please refer to [ARC-Challenge Batch Q 010](tests/batch_20260312_221358/q010_dd5a2ed28bfb890a14e5.md)

 This is the first case recorded where the pipeline worked as intended.
 The question was should Celiacs avoid eating spaghetti.
 The ground truth is yes since Celiac is a gluten intolerance disease, and sphagetti is milled from wheat which is gluten.
 The proponent was projected to win from the intial stances alone.
 The opponent had to argue against the candidate answer, which was also the ground truth.
 The opponent knew this, too, and even used the same logic as the supporting facts.
 The opponent had to spiral out of its way to find a weakness in the argument given the length of its original position.
 Overall, the CoT scaffolding from both sides focused and even prompted the opponent to form an opposing argument toward the candidate answer.